 Set A1FN=TIMR or A2FN=TIMR but not both.

-Adjust TIME in minutes A1MD (if A1FN=TIMR) or A2MD (if A2FN=TIMR) is ignored in this case.
-If a form B relay is required for dwell timer, then order form B alarm 1 and configure A1FN.
-Form B relay is not available for alarm 2.
+Adjust TIME in minutes

+A1MD (if A1FN=TIMR) or A2MD (if A2FN=TIMR) is ignored in this case.
+If alarm 1 is selected for dwell timer, an external 5V DC relay is required to drive AC load.

-3-8 Process Alarms
+3-9 Process Alarms

 There are at most two independent alarms available by adjusting OUT2.
-If =AL2 is selected for OUT2, then OUT2 will perform alarm 2 function.
+If AL2 is selected for OUT2, then OUT2 will perform alarm 2 function.
 Now A2FN can't be selected with NONE, otherwise Er06 will be displayed.
 A process alarm sets an absolute trigger level (or temperature).
-When the process (could be PV1, PV 2 or PV1-PV2) exceeds that absolute trigger level an alarm occurs.
+When the process (could be PV1.
+PV 2 or PV1-PV2) exceeds that absolute trigger level an alarm occurs.
 A process alarm is independent from set point.
 Adjust A1FN (Alarm 1 function) in setup menu.
 One of 8 functions can be selected for process alarm.
-These are : PV1.H, PV1.L, PV2.H, PV2.L, P1.2.H, P1.2.L, D1.2.H, D1.2.L.
+These are: PV1.H, PV1.L, PV2.H, PV2.L, P1.2.H, P1.2.L, D1.2.H, D1.2.L.
 When the PV1.H or PV1.L is selected the alarm examines the PV1 value.
 When the PV2.H or PV2.L is selected the alarm examines the PV2 value.
 When the P1.2.H or P1.2.L is selected the alarm occurs if the PV1 or PV2 value exceed the trigger level.
 When the D1.2.H or D1.2.L is selected the alarm occurs if the PV1-PV2 (difference) value exceeds the trigger level.
 The trigger level is determined by A1SP (Alarm 1 set point) and A1HY (Alarm 1 hysteresis value) in User Menu for alarm 1.
 The hysteresis value is introduced to avoid interference action of alarm in a noisy environment.
 Normally A1HY can be set with a minimum (0.1) value.
 A1DV and/or A2DV are hidden if alarm 1 and/or alarm 2 are set with process alarm.